Azure/azure-sdk-tools/tools/eslint-plugin-azure-sdk/docs/rules/ts-no-const-enums.md

 # ts-no-const-enums

-Forbids usage of TypeScript's const enums.
+Recommends against the usage of TypeScript's const enums.

 ## Examples